 ABA therapy or applied behavioural science can be a powerful support.
 Getting started means knowing what to expect, asking thoughtful questions, and finding the approach that truly fits your needs.

 Parents like Stephanie Kenniburg share a different take on the ABA debate.
 She says, “ABA hasn’t tried to erase my son’s autism; it is about helping him thrive with the brain he has.”
-For Stephanie, applied behaviour analysis asd is not about making her child ‘fit in’ by losing who he is; it is about giving him the tools to navigate the world on his own terms.
+For Stephanie, applied behaviour analysis ASD is not about making her child ‘fit in’ by losing who he is; it is about giving him the tools to navigate the world on his own terms.

 Here is what to look for before you begin: